Dune Messiah

-Dune Messiah is a science fiction novel by American writer Frank Herbert, the second in his Dune series of six novels.
+Dune Messiah is a 1969 science fiction novel by American writer Frank Herbert, the second in his Dune series of six novels.
 A sequel to Dune (1965), it was originally serialized in Galaxy magazine in 1969, and then published by Putnam the same year.
 Dune Messiah and its own sequel Children of Dune (1976) were collectively adapted by the Sci-Fi Channel in 2003 into a miniseries entitled Frank Herbert's Children of Dune.

+A film adaptation covering the events of the novel, titled Dune: Part Three, is in production from filmmaker Denis Villeneuve to serve as a sequel to his films Dune (2021) and Dune: Part Two (2024).
+It is scheduled to be released in 2026.

 Plot

-Twelve years have passed since the beginning of Paul "Muad'Dib" Atreides' rule as Emperor.
-By accepting the role of messiah to the Fremen, Paul has unleashed a jihad which conquered most of the known universe.
-Paul is the most powerful emperor ever known, but is powerless to stop the lethal excesses of the religious juggernaut he has created.
-Although 61 billion people have perished, Paul's prescient visions indicate that this is far from the worst possible outcome for humanity.
+Paul "Muad'Dib" Atreides has ruled as Emperor for 12 years.
+By accepting the role of messiah to the Fremen, he has unleashed a jihad which has conquered most of the known universe, but is powerless to stop the lethal excesses of the religious juggernaut he has created.
+Although 61 billion people have perished, Paul's prescient visions indicate this is far from the worst possible outcome for humanity.
 Motivated by this knowledge, Paul hopes to set humanity on a course that will not inevitably lead to stagnation and destruction, while at the same time acting as ruler of the empire and focal point of the Fremen religion.

-The Bene Gesserit, Spacing Guild, and Tleilaxu conspire to dethrone Paul, and the Guild Navigator Edric is able to use his own prescience to shield the plot from Paul's prescient visions.
-The Bene Gesserit Reverend Mother Mohiam has enlisted Paul's wife Princess Irulan, daughter of the deposed Padishah Emperor Shaddam IV.
+The Bene Gesserit, Spacing Guild, and Tleilaxu conspire to dethrone Paul, with the Guild Navigator Edric using his prescience to shield their meetings with the Bene Gesserit Reverend Mother Mohiam and Tleilaxu Face Dancer Scytale, from Paul's visions.
+Mohiam enlists Princess Irulan, daughter of the deposed Padishah Emperor Shaddam IV, who is wed to Paul for political purposes.
 Paul has refused to father a child with Irulan, but he and his Fremen concubine Chani have also failed to produce an heir, causing tension within his monarchy.
-Desperate both to secure her place in the Atreides dynasty and to preserve the Atreides bloodline for the Bene Gesserit breeding program, Irulan has secretly been giving contraceptives to Chani.
+Desperate both to secure her place in the Atreides dynasty and to preserve the bloodline for the Bene Gesserit breeding program, Irulan has secretly been giving contraceptives to Chani.
 Paul is aware of this fact, but has foreseen that the birth of his heir will bring Chani's death, and does not want to lose her.

-Edric gives Paul a gift he cannot resist: a Tleilaxu-grown ghola of the deceased Duncan Idaho, Paul's childhood teacher and friend, now called "Hayt".
-The conspirators hope the presence of Hayt will undermine Paul's ability to rule by forcing Paul to question himself and the empire he has created.
+Edric gifts Paul a ghola named Hayt, a reanimated being of Tleilaxu-make in the image of the deceased Duncan Idaho, Paul's childhood teacher and friend.
+The conspirators hope the presence of the ghola will weaken Paul's ability to rule by both disconcerting him and appealing to his emotional vulnerability.
 Furthermore, Paul's acceptance of the gift weakens his support among the Fremen, who see the Tleilaxu and their tools as unclean.
-Chani, taking matters into her own hands, switches to a traditional Fremen fertility diet, preventing Irulan from being able to tamper with her food, and soon becomes pregnant.
-However, Chani's extended use of Irulan's contraceptive has weakened her, and endangers the pregnancy.
+Chani, taking matters into her own hands, switches to a traditional Fremen fertility diet, preventing Irulan from tampering with her food, and soon becomes pregnant.
+However, Chani's extended consumption of Irulan's contraceptive has weakened her, endangering the pregnancy.